 Louise (Lucy) W. Knight is an author, lecturer, and historian.
 She has written two biographies of Jane Addams.
 In 2005 she published CITIZEN: JANE ADDAMS AND THE STRUGGLE FOR DEMOCRACY (University of Chicago Press, 2005), about Addams's formative years.
 The second book, the first full life biography of Addams in 37 years is JANE ADDAMS: SPIRIT IN ACTION, (W. W. Norton, 2010).
-Shifting her focus to the antebellum period, she is currently working on a book about the radical abolitionist-feminists, Sarah and Angelina Grimké, titled American Sisters: Sarah and Angelina Grimké and the First Fight for Human Rights, to be published by Farrar, Straus and Giroux in 2023.
+Shifting her focus to the antebellum period, she is currently working on a book about the radical abolitionist-feminists, Sarah and Angelina Grimké, titled American Sisters: Sarah and Angelina Grimké and the Fight for Human Rights, to be published by Farrar, Straus and Giroux in 2024.

 Knight's writing have been published in the New York Times Book Review, the Wall Street Journal, the Nation website, CNN.com, and the Chicago Tribune.
 She lectures often at universities, historical societies. and academic conferences.
 She has appeared on public television, C-Span Book TV, and various radio stations.
 In her lectures, booktalks, and other writings, she explores the connections between early and current progressive civic action.